JanHerca/urantiapedia/output/wikijs/en/article/Paula_Thompson_et_al/An_Amazing_Event_is_Coming_for_UB_Readers.md

 Do these dates sound familiar to Urantia Book readers?

-According to The Urantia Book, August 21, 7 BCE, was the date of Jesus' birth ([UB 122:8.1](/en/The_Urantia_Book/122#p8_1)) and April 8, 30 BCE, is the only entire day Jesus' mortal body lay in the tomb after his death on the cross ([UB 188:0.1](/en/The_Urantia_Book/188#p0_1)). _The Urantia Book_ community commonly knows this date as the only full day of the “time of the tomb” ([UB 188:0.1](/en/The_Urantia_Book/188#p0_1)).
+According to The Urantia Book, August 21, 7 BCE, was the date of Jesus' birth (<a id="a22_79"></a>[UB 122:8.1](/en/The_Urantia_Book/122#p8_1)) and April 8, 30 BCE, is the only entire day Jesus' mortal body lay in the tomb after his death on the cross (<a id="a22_233"></a>[UB 188:0.1](/en/The_Urantia_Book/188#p0_1)). _The Urantia Book_ community commonly knows this date as the only full day of the “time of the tomb” (<a id="a22_381"></a>[UB 188:0.1](/en/The_Urantia_Book/188#p0_1)).

 To have a total solar eclipse occur anywhere on the planet on either of these two important dates would be most interesting.
 However, to have these _two_ eclipses occur over the United States happening on _significant dates_ and _times_ near a _significant place_ is way beyond interesting.
 Some would say this is just a coincidence, and perhaps that is true, but could it be more?
 Could it not also serve as a wake-up call for followers of _The Urantia Book_?

 To say that something is “co-incident” could also indicate that it is deliberate or purposeful.
 Perhaps we are too quick to dismiss occurrences like this.
-This is not to suggest that anyone should subscribe to “signs and wonders” ([UB 145:5.6](/en/The_Urantia_Book/145#p5_6)) but perhaps we can acknowledge that these unusual eclipse events have received the attention of _millions_ of people around the world.
+This is not to suggest that anyone should subscribe to “signs and wonders” (<a id="a26_231"></a>[UB 145:5.6](/en/The_Urantia_Book/145#p5_6)) but perhaps we can acknowledge that these unusual eclipse events have received the attention of _millions_ of people around the world.
 When something gets the attention of millions, and just so happens to coincide with significant dates in Jesus' time here, as revealed in _The Urantia Book_, isn't that worthy of our attention?
 At the very least, it represents an outreach opportunity to let the public know about the significance of these dates as an introduction to _The Urantia Book_.

 Here are some other important facts about these two eclipses: